ogasawara cruising guide

 There is an ATM (green booth) near the ferry terminal, easy to spot.
 There are also others around town, all marked by a big ATM sign.

 When you arrive, you'll get many visits by curious locals, or by the local yachties of the Ogasawara Yacht Club.
-They have a guestbook that they will have you sign, containing all of the visits of foreign boats to the island.
-The yacht club has no building, and the members are few.
-The yachting scene used to be bigger here, some years ago there was as many as 10 boats moored in Chichijima, now there are only two.
-The owner of Okera III (second boat, pictured above) is a very kind and amiable sailor, I hope you get to meet him.
+They have a guestbook that they will have you sign, containing all of the visits of foreign boats to the island (look for our entry for february 2019!).
+The yacht club has no building, and there are few members.
+The yachting scene used to be bigger, some years ago there was as many as 10 boats moored in Chichijima, now there are only two.
+The owner of Okera III (second boat, pictured above) is a very kind and amiable sailor, we hope you get to meet him.

 There are races that take place between Chichijima and mainland that start here, if you happen to be here in May, you'll meet many more Japanese sailors as the harbour will have many visiting boats.

-There are no hardware stores perse on the island, you'll find some goods at B.I.T.C (silicone, paint, gloves, tools etc), otherwise the people at the gas station at the end of town may have a few engine items.
+There are no specialized hardware stores on the island.
+You'll find some goods at B.I.T.C (silicone, paint, gloves, tools etc), otherwise the people at the gas station at the end of town may have a few engine items.
 There is also a store in town for outboards, located in a side street in Omura.
-An easy way to find it, is to walk to the building with "Maruhi" written on it (a souvenir shop) and to walk up the street facing it, the store will stand on your left.
+An easy way to find it, is to walk to the building with 'Maruhi' written on it (a souvenir shop) and to walk up the street facing it, the store will stand on your left.

 It is possible to order items online, and to have them sent to the post office in town.
-The item will arrive via the ferry, it may take a while to arrive because this is the only way in and out of the island.
+The item will arrive via the ferry, it may take a while to arrive because this is the only way in and out of the island and it only comes in twice a week.

 This is the address for the post office, for ordering packages from the mainland:

-The only place I could see that had medicine was a small souvenir shop (which also has toiletries and medicine).
+The only place that had medicine was a small souvenir shop (which also has toiletries and medicine).
 It's a brown building that it across the street from the Supermarket.
-It has a sign near it with the japanese word くすり which means "medicine".
+It has a sign near it with the japanese word くすり which means 'medicine'.

-To my knowledge, there is none.
-If you make friends, it's a good idea to ask them.
+To our knowledge, there are none.
+If you make friends, it's a good idea to ask them for help.
 Otherwise, if Kanno-san from the Ogasawara Yacht club member visits, ask about using the washing machine at Flora (a store).
 The word for laundry is 洗濯 (sentaku), and the one for washing machine is 洗濯機 (sentakuki).
 They'll also understand if you ask for コインランドリー (koin randorii) coin laundry.

 There are many hotels and guesthouses in the area, it may be possible to use their machines.
 It is a good idea to ask the Tourist information desk for this information.

 There are many walking trails on the island, if you have the island map you'll be able to see them all.
-They are clearly marked, and very easy to find.
-Many are within walking distance, walking on the roads is really no problem at all.
-If you have a bicycle, this place is good for that, although there are many hills.
+They are well-marked and easy to find.
+Many are within walking distance.
+Walking on the roads is perfectly safe (as there are not many cars), but the trip is more pleasant if you have a bicycle.
+It's important to note that some areas on the island are hilly and can make cycling challenging.

-The first trail you should check out is very close to the pier, it leads up to a look-out point.
-From it, you'll see your yacht at the dock as well as the entire bay.
-The view is absolutely gorgeous!
-There is also a really cute shrine on this path that you should check out.
+The first trail you should check out is close to the pier, it leads up to a famous look-out from which you'll see your yacht at the dock, the reefs beyond the breakwater and the entire inner bay.
+There is also a nice shrine on this path that you should check out.

-The wildlife in Chichijima is very diverse, there are many plants and fauna endemic to the island.
-If you walk around the island you'll likely encounter some wild goats, petrels, woodpidgeons, fruit bats (rare) and many geckos and lizards.
+The wildlife in Chichijima is diverse, there are many plants and fauna endemic to the island.
+If you walk around you'll likely encounter wild goats, petrels, woodpidgeons, fruit bats (rare) and many geckos and lizards.

-Some stores sometimes sell Ogasawara bananas and papayas (although they're very expensive).
-You can also find many derived products at the souvenir stores like Ogasawara salt, passion fruit jams and cookies as well as lime jams and juices.
+Some stores sometimes sell local limes, passion fruit, tomatoes (from Hahajima) bananas and papayas (although they're very expensive).
+You can also find many derived products at the souvenir stores like Ogasawara salt, passion fruit jam and cookies as well as lime jams and juices.

 There are many restaurants on the island, most of them are in Omura.
 Some are on the main street, and a few are on the street parallel to it.
 Many restaurants, like izakayas (japanese pub with light fare), open after 17h30.
 Izakayas serve drinks, and have extensive food menus made up of dishes to share.
 Some will have english menus, but not all.
-Sometimes there is a button on the table that you can use to call a server to take your order.
+Sometimes you'll find a button on the table that you can use to call a waiter to take your order.

-If you want to ask for the bill, a good way to ask is to make eye contact with a waiter, and to cross your fingers (from different hands) together to form an X. This means, "I am ready to pay", with this gesture, if the waiter is within ear range you can say
+If you want to ask for the bill, a good way to do it is to make eye contact with a waiter, and to cross your fingers (from different hands) together to form an X. This means, 'I am ready to pay', with this gesture, if the waiter is within ear range you can say